For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Post-Merge Impact

-The Merge in September 2022 fundamentally changed Ethereum.
+Ethereum was drastically altered by the September 2022 merger.
 Energy consumption dropped 99%.
 Issuance fell dramatically.
 The network proved it could execute major upgrades.

 These changes improved Ethereum’s environmental credentials.
 Staking yields attracted new capital.
 The deflationary mechanism gained credibility.